apache/spark/docs/sql-ref-syntax-aux-show-create-table.md

 ---

 ### Description
-`SHOW CREATE TABLE` returns the [CREATE TABLE statement](sql-ref-syntax-ddl-create-table.html) or [CREATE VIEW statement](sql-ref-syntax-ddl-create-view.html) that was used to create a given table or view. `SHOW CREATE TABLE` on a non-existent table or a temporary view throws Exception.
+`SHOW CREATE TABLE` returns the [CREATE TABLE statement](sql-ref-syntax-ddl-create-table.html) or [CREATE VIEW statement](sql-ref-syntax-ddl-create-view.html) that was used to create a given table or view. `SHOW CREATE TABLE` on a non-existent table or a temporary view throws an exception.

 ### Syntax
 {% highlight sql %}